Schools Reconciliation Challenge

 The Schools Reconciliation Challenge is one way for students to learn about Aboriginal and Torres Strait Islander Australia and contribute positively to Australian society, while meeting the objectives of the K-6 and 7-10 syllabus.

 Every year, we ask students to create artworks and stories inspired by a theme, and to reflect on what reconciliation means to them.
-In 2019 our theme is Speaking and Listening from the Heart.

 Past Themes and Catalogues